gsilveiradev/mailbutler-services-api/readme.md

 ## 2) Create docker machine

-Let's create the docker machine with specific IP range: ```docker-machine create --driver virtualbox --virtualbox-hostonly-cidr "192.168.160.1/24" laravel-api-example```
+Let's create the docker machine with specific IP range: ```docker-machine create --driver virtualbox --virtualbox-hostonly-cidr "192.168.20.1/24" ms-api```

-If you need to change something in cofiguration, like IP address, open and edit the file: ```~/.docker/machine/machines/laravel-api-example/config.json```
+If you need to change something in cofiguration, like IP address, open and edit the file: ```~/.docker/machine/machines/ms-api/config.json```

 ```
 #!json

-"IPAddress": "192.168.160.100",
+"IPAddress": "192.168.20.100",
-"HostOnlyCIDR": "192.168.160.1/24",
+"HostOnlyCIDR": "192.168.20.1/24",
 ```

 ## 3) Clone project